Cork shootings: Mourners at Mark O’Sullivan’s funeral told of ‘overwhelming’ grief

 “Grief is never an easy burden to bear – and never more so when it comes to us in what can only be described as an untimely, shocking and tragic way.
 We gather in such grief today, carrying a burden that not only seems to be, but in fact is overwhelming.

-“The shock, the numbness, the devastation, was impossible to imagine and the unfolding news of the loss of three lives was incomprehensible ….
-Just like all of you, I too am struggling to make sense of this life-changing tragedy.”
+“The shock, the numbness, the devastation, was impossible to imagine and the unfolding news of the loss of three lives was incomprehensible . . .
+Just like all of you, I too am struggling to make sense of this.”

 He told mourners all three men were created in God’s image and all three were loved equally by God who knows that human beings are not perfect and can see through the mistaken actions that people can sometimes make.